Cläre Tisch

-Cläre Tisch, also "Kläre Tisch" or "Klara Tisch," (14 January 1907 in Elberfeld (today: Wuppertal) – November 1941 in Minsk, Belarus) was a German economist.
+Cläre Tisch, also "Kläre Tisch" or "Klara Tisch," (14 January 1907 in Elberfeld – 1942 or 1943 in Minsk, Generalbezirk Weißruthenien) was a German economist.

 Life

-Cläre Tisch was the daughter of the Elberfeld merchant Leo Tisch and his wife Adele.
+Cläre Tisch was the daughter of the Elberfeld wholesale merchant Leo Tisch and his wife Adele who emigrated to Germany in 1895 from Tarnow in Poland.
 She first went to school at Lyzeum West in Elberfeld, later to the Realgymnasiale Studienanstalt in Unterbarmen.
 Beginning in 1926, she studied economics in Bonn, Geneva, Berlin and finally again in Bonn.
 In Bonn, her teachers were Arthur Spiethoff, Herbert von Beckerath and Joseph Schumpeter, under whose guidance she received her Ph.D. with a thesis on the Socialist calculation debate, which received much attention in the academic community.
 Schumpeter supported her later when he was professor in Harvard and exchanged letters with her until her deportation.